 So remember, constant plucking can retard hair growth and even cause permanent balding.Â

-2. Achieve Full Brows in a few strokes Â
+2. Achieve full brows in a few strokes Â

 I appreciate how the thick sponge made it quick and effortless to fill thick brows in just a few strokes.Â

-3. Well-defined & Yet Still Natural-looking
+3. Well-defined & still natural-looking

 I’ve never thought that a brow can be both well-defined and natural-looking at the same time.
 Kanebo Media Brow Pencil proved me wrong.